Kominato Station

 Kominato Station (小湊駅, Kominato-eki) is a railway station of the Aoimori Railway Line located in the central district of the town of Hiranai in Aomori Prefecture, Japan.
-The station has been operating since 1891, though the most recent station building, which consists of a side platform and an island platform connected to the station building by a footbridge, was completed in 1986.
+The station has been in operation since 1891, with a new station building – consisting of a side and island platform connected to the station building by a footbridge – was completed in 1986.
 Since 2010, the station has been operated by the Aoimori Railway Company, a third sector, regional rail operator.
 It is the busiest railway station in Hiranai.

 Passenger trains serve the station 17 hours a day; the departure time between trains is roughly 30 minutes during the morning peak with reduced frequency at other times.
 The station also serves as a bus station for Shimokita Kōtsu, with local bus routes connecting the station and central Hiranai to communities throughout the town.

 Location

 Kominato Station is located at the northern terminus of Aomori Prefecture Route 215, a 779 m road that provides access to the station from Japan National Route 4 in central Hiranai.
 The station is situated at the northern edge of the urban core of Hiranai and is in close proximity to the town hall, the library, Kominato Elementary and Middle Schools, several historic landmarks, and the local history museum of Hiranai; all of which lie just south to the station.

 At the time of the station's inception, it was located one hundred meters away from the hall of Nakahiranai; however, as of 2021 the site is occupied by the local history museum.
 To the north of the station is a snow barrier forest that protects the railway from heavy snowfall.
 Kominato Station is served by the Aoimori Railway Line, and is 27.4 kilometers from the northern terminus of the line, Aomori Station, and 94.5 kilometers from the southern terminus of the line at Metoki Station.
 It is 711.8 kilometers from Tokyo along the original Tōhoku Main Line.
 The stations adjacent to Kominato Station along the Aoimori Railway Line are Shimizugawa Station and Nishi-Hiranai Station.